vmware-archive/git-author/README.md

 Often when making commits, we like to append the commit message with a story number, e.g. `[#12345678]`.
 To automate this process, you can set the `$STORY_NUM` environment variable to a value such as `'#12345678 story title'`.
+Run `git author` again for the story number to appear in the commit message.
 This will result in the below being appended to the commit message template:

 ```